Ivory Coast cracks down on cyber crime

-Last year alone they made nearly 100 arrests, naming and shaming the convicted criminals on the government website, while the cyber crime law, passed last May, has introduced prison sentences of up to 20 years.'Only money'
+Last year alone they made nearly 100 arrests, naming and shaming the convicted criminals on the government website, while the cyber crime law, passed last May, has introduced prison sentences of up to 20 years.

 The data has also given them more of an idea about how the Ivorian cyber criminal works and who they target.